yellowmessenger/documentation/docs/platform_concepts/growth/api-usage.md

 ---

 In this article, you will learn about how to monitor API usage metrics.
 The following can be observed on the API usage page:
-1. API Usage
+1. API usage
-2. API Request rate
+2. API request rate
 3. API latency